dimastatz/video-streaming-analytics/README.md

   - Start-up time - the time it takes to start playing the video
   - Video buffering - describes the time it takes to (pre-)load the data that is needed to play a video
   - Geolocation - the geographical popularity of the video
-  - Device data - discovers the OS, browsers, video players across the audience
+  - Device data - discovers the OS, browsers, video players that are used by the audience
   - Cdn QoS - quality of service of the CDN.

 Another objective is to process and analyze data in near real-time, with a max latency of 2 minutes.